Celine Dion biopic powered by love at Cannes

 Aline: The Voice Of Love is one of the least pretentious music biopics in memory, presenting Dion, 53, as a gawky nerd who nonetheless sailed from child stardom to become the stadium-filling queen of soft rock.

-The film-makers said they tweaked the star's name to Aline Dieu to give them some wriggle room over the details of her story, though it hews closely to Dion's real life and songs.
+The film-makers said they tweaked the star's name to Aline Dieu to give them some wiggle room over the details of her story, though it hews closely to Dion's real life and songs.

 While it takes a very relaxed, low-drama approach to its subject, the film does include one striking directorial decision by having Lemercier, 57, play Dion from the age of 12 right through to adulthood, with the help of some photo-shopping.